Shell seeking to buy BG in first oil super-merger in over a decade

 Oil prices have halved since the middle of 2014 due to a shale oil boom in the United States and a decision by Saudi Arabia not to cut production - creating an environment similar to the early 2000s when many super-mergers took place.

-Back then, oil major BP (BP.L) acquired rival Amoco and Arco, Exxon bought Mobil and Chevron (CVX.N) merged with Texaco.
+Back then, oil major BP acquired rival Amoco and Arco, Exxon bought Mobil and Chevron merged with Texaco.

 A lot of bankers have argued, however, that the era of easy super-mergers was over since then and the number of fresh acquisition targets was limited.